2025 South Florida Bulls football team

-The 2025 South Florida Bulls football team represents the University of South Florida (USF) as member of the American Conference during the 2025 NCAA Division I FBS football season.
-Led by third-year head coach Alex Golesh, the Bulls play home games at Raymond James Stadium in Tampa, Florida.
+The 2025 South Florida Bulls football team represented the University of South Florida (USF) as member of the American Conference during the 2025 NCAA Division I FBS football season.
+Led by third-year head coach Alex Golesh, the Bulls played home games at Raymond James Stadium in Tampa, Florida.

+The South Florida Bulls drew an average home attendance of 33,194, the 66th-highest of all college football teams.